frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/holiday-list.md

 You can quickly add Weekly Offs in the Holiday List as follows:

 1. In the 'Add Weekly Holidays' section, select the day in the Weekly Off field.
-2. Click on 'Add to Holidays' button.
+2. Click on the 'Add to Holidays' button.
 3. Save.

 Once the Weekly Offs are added, it is reflected in the Holidays table.